Wagon Tracks: Plot

-The film's plot centers on Buckskin Hamilton (played by William S. Hart), a desert guide in the mold of Kit Carson.
+The film centers on Buckskin Hamilton, a desert guide in the mold of Kit Carson.
 The film is set in the Gold Rush year of 1850.

 Buckskin rides to Westport Landing to meet a steamer from St. Louis.
 The steamer is carrying a group that Buckskin has been hired to lead west on the old Santa Fe Trail from Kansas to New Mexico.
 The group aboard the steamship includes Buckskin's younger brother, Billy Hamilton, who has recently graduated from medical school through Buckskin's sacrifices.

-While on the steamboat, Billy Hamilton catches David Washburn, a crooked gambler played by screen villain Robert McKim, cheating at cards.
-A fight ensues, and Washburn's sister, Jane Washburn (played by Jane Novak) walks in and becomes involved in a struggle over the gun.
+While on the steamboat, Billy Hamilton catches David Washburn, a crooked gambler, cheating at cards.
+A fight ensues, and Washburn's sister, Jane Washburn walks in and becomes involved in a struggle over the gun.
 The gun is fired, and Billy Hamilton is killed.
 David Washburn convinces his sister that she pulled the trigger, and she takes the blame for her brother's actions.

 Buckskin arrives to find his brother dead.
 Though initially vowing revenge, he is persuaded that the beautiful Jane Washburn did not intend to kill his brother.
-Buckskin then leads the group, including Jane and David Washburn, and Washburn's henchman, Merton (played by Lloyd Bacon), west along the Santa Fe Trail.
+Buckskin then leads the group, including Jane and David Washburn, and Washburn's henchman, Merton, west along the Santa Fe Trail.
 Various adventures ensue, including two of the wagons falling over a precipice.
 A romance develops between Buckskin and Jane Washburn, and she confesses that Buckskin's brother had not been annoying her - the cover story developed by her brother.
 Buckskin becomes convinced that either David Washburn or his henchman, Merton, is responsible for the death of his brother and marches the two men into the desert at gunpoint.
 To save himself, Merton confesses that David Washburn killed Buckskin's brother.

 As Buckskin marches the two men back to camp, he learns that one of the emigrants has shot an Indian brave.
 The Indian chief demands that a white man be sacrificed - "a life for a life."
 Buckskin gives David Washburn a choice – he can either sacrifice himself to the Indians and die a noble death or kill himself.
 Washburn agrees to kill himself, and Buckskin agrees to be the sacrifice to the Indians.
 However, Washburn fakes his suicide and tries to escape, running into the Indian camp where he is mistaken for, and accepted as, the sacrifice.
 Buckskin walks into the Indian camp as the Indians execute Washburn.
 Buckskin returns to the camp, where the movie ends in uncertainty as whether the death of David Washburn will cast a permanent shadow over the budding romance between Buckskin and Jane Washburn.
 The movie ends with Buckskin riding into the desert.
-Before he leaves, Jane says, "Maybe you'll come back some day."
-As he rides into the spreading dawn, Buckskin sadly replies, "Mebbe."
+Before he leaves, Jane says, "Then some day - you'll come back?"
+As he rides into the spreading dawn, Buckskin sadly replies, "Mebbe, Miss."